 Folk Music, Song, And Dance Festival

-Today, Latvians, especially in urban areas, are quite modern and wear trendy western fashions such as jeans and sneakers.
+Today, Latvians, especially in urban areas, are quite modern and wear trendy Western fashions such as jeans and sneakers.
 Traditional Latvian folk wear differs by location.
 During celebrations and festivals, Latvians usually wear traditional clothes.
 Red, blue, grey, green, and cream are standard colors.
 One can see a combination of these colors worn by women and men in parades and dance festivals.

 Traditional Latvian Cuisine

 Because Latvia is situated on the Baltic Sea, smoked fish plays a significant role in Latvian cuisine.
 Meat and potatoes, pastries, smoked fish, eggs, dairy products, sour cream, and grains are cooking essentials.
 Latvian food is tasty, fresh, and, most significantly, natural and organic.
-Slow Food principles guide the preparation of the meals.
+Slow Food principles guide the preparation of meals.
 Riga, the capital city of Latvia, is home to Europe’s largest market, where you can buy the continent’s largest variety of natural products.
 It’s also a place with hundreds of restaurants serving excellent ethnic cuisine from throughout the world.

 Religions In Latvia

 Latvia has a long history when talking about religion.
-Christianity arrived in Latvia as a result of the occupation of Germans and Russians.
+Christianity arrived in Latvia as a result of the occupation by Germans and Russians.
 Now, Christianity is the main religion in Latvia.
-The oppressive German presence was linked to the Lutheran and Catholic beliefs.
+The oppressive German presence was linked to Lutheran and Catholic beliefs.
 The majority belongs to the Lutheran church, although there are also large Catholic and Orthodox Christian minorities.

 The religion that is most common in western and central Latvia is Lutheranism.
-Latvia has its Lutheran church, divided into three districts (Riga, Liepaja, and Daugavpils) and possesses around 300 churches.
+Latvia has its Lutheran church divided into three districts (Riga, Liepaja, and Daugavpils) and possesses around 300 churches.
 Other minor religions in Latvia are Jewish, Muslim, Buddhist, Seventh-Day Adventists, and other religions.

 Learn Latvian Through Ling App